Nakshatra05/Whizzify/README.md

 ## How it Works

-1. **Upload Content**: Organizations upload session content to the Quizzify platform.
+1. **Upload Content**: Organizations upload session content to the Whizzify platform.
 2. **Quiz Generation**: The platform processes the content and generates quiz questions.
-3. **Fund Transfer**: Organizations transfer initial funds to Quizzify for rewarding participants.
+3. **Fund Transfer**: Organizations transfer initial funds to Whizzify for rewarding participants.
 4. **Participant Engagement**: Participants take quizzes through the platform.
 5. **Instant Rewards**: Correct answers are rewarded instantly in participants' Freighter Wallets.

-Quizzify streamlines quiz creation and reward management, providing a comprehensive solution that enhances organizational efficiency and participant engagement.
+Whizzify streamlines quiz creation and reward management, providing a comprehensive solution that enhances organizational efficiency and participant engagement.